 Evaluating Disability for a Polymyositis Diagnosis

-Work With an Experienced Long Term Disability Attorney
+Working With an Experienced Long Term Disability Attorney

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your polymyositis and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+If you would like to talk to an experienced disability attorney about your denied claim, call us at (888) 321-8131.
+We would be happy to evaluate your case and to discuss how we can help you through the appeal process.